-Preventing SCA Using Early Detection by Microvolt T-Wave Alternans
+SCA Can be Detected Using Microvolt T-Wave Alternans

-May 11, 2009 - With 12 million Americans at risk for sudden cardiac arrest (SCA), Cambridge Heart’s Microvolt T-Wave Alternans (MTWA) diagnostic test reportedly offers a cost-effective treadmill test to identify those at high or low risk.
+Sudden cardiac arrest (SCA) can be detected using Cambridge Heart’s Microvolt T-Wave Alternans (MTWA) diagnostic test, a cost-effective treadmill test can identify those at high or low risk.

-Clinical evidence recently published in the Heart Rhythm Journal (1) indicates a need for more widespread use of MTWA, which is said to be 1,000 times more sensitive than an ECG in detecting tiny heartbeat irregularities closely associated with SCA risk.
-MTWA is also a consistently accurate predictor of SCA, according to a 6,000 patient meta-analysis and four supporting studies recently published by Heart Rhythm Journal (2).
+CThe test is said to be 1,000 times more sensitive than an ECG in detecting tiny heartbeat irregularities closely associated with SCA risk.
+MTWA is also a consistently accurate predictor of SCA, according to a 6,000 patient meta-analysis and four supporting studies recently published by Heart Rhythm Journal.

 Cambridge Heart’s MTWA is the only T-wave alternans test reimbursed by Medicare.